fullstack-storyteller/Practice/DotNetCore/_4_hosting_in_aspnetcore.md

 ```

 As we mentioned earlier from ASP.NET Core 3.1, the `In-process` hosting model is the default model.
 So if you want to change it to other i.e. Out -of-process then you just need to change `hostingModel="OutOfProcess"`.

+## Note

+Some of the tasks that CreateDefaultBuilder() performs

+- Setting up the web server
+- Loading the host and application configuration from various configuration sources
+- Configuring Logging